 The DAC part is simply outstanding.
 I’m not rich and I don’t collect hifi-setups.
 I usually stick with what I need and which serves me best from an audiophile standpoint (I do have various fields of application, mind you).

-In the final stages of my review I have used Hugo mostly in my stereo speaker setup at home.
-Feeding my grandfathers vintage Onkyo amp, he was extremely capable to render all inputs accurately.
+In the final stages of my review, I have used Hugo mostly in my stereo speaker setup at home.
+Feeding my grandfather’s vintage Onkyo amp, he was extremely capable of rendering all inputs accurately.

 16Bit sources sound fantastic already.
 Hugo can even make AAC and MP3 shine, although, – when compared to their high-resolution studio recordings – I noticed that bass texture could be improved a wee bit to achieve a level of full transparency.